James F. Amos

 James F. "Jim" Amos (born November 12, 1946) is a retired United States Marine Corps four-star general who served as the 35th commandant of the Marine Corps.
 As a naval aviator, Amos commanded the 3rd Marine Aircraft Wing during the Iraq War in 2003 and 2006.
 He served as the 31st assistant commandant of the Marine Corps from 2008 to 2010, and was the first Marine Corps aviator to serve as commandant.
 He retired from the Marine Corps in December 2014.

 Early life and education

 The son of a career navy pilot, Amos was born on November 12, 1946, in Wendell, Idaho.
 He graduated from the University of Idaho in 1970 with a Bachelor of Science degree in finance and economics, and was commissioned as an ensign in the United States Navy through Naval Reserve Officers Training Corps on January 23, 1970.
 He attended pilot training in Pensacola, Florida, and was designated a Naval Aviator on November 23, 1971.
 He was promoted to lieutenant junior grade in December 1971, and was subsequently granted an inter-service transfer to the United States Marine Corps in 1972.
+Following his transfer, Amos did not attend The Basic School.